Ill-fitting shoes can ruin a good day. The same goes for your horse.

 Horses and cows have very different workloads, which is why horses need shoes to protect their hooves and cows don’t.

 Cows don’t experience the same rough use on their hooves that horses do.
-They don’t carry loads or cover wide expanses of varied terrain.
+They don’t carry loads or cover long distances over varied terrain.
 While cows live barefoot, most will still need to be trimmed a couple of times a year.

 Q: Do donkeys need shoes?